davidnussio/vscode-jq-playground/README.md

   * file on filesystem
   * http resource
 * Highlighting inline json code
+* Autocomplete
-* Autocomplete filename from workspace opened file
+  * filename from workspace opened file
+  * jq operators and functions
 * Execute jq command and show result in new text editor
 * Execute jq query online on [jqplay.org](https://jqplay.org) and share snippet
 * Open manual and tutorial from command